monstermuffin/mergerfs-cache-mover/README.md

 Note: The auto-update feature is only available in versions after commit [b140b0c](https://github.com/monstermuffin/mergerfs-cache-mover/tree/b140b0c10cdc48506c96e2e23a1b8a2bef82109d).
 Any version before this commit will not have this feature.

 ## Changelog

+### v0.92

+- Enhanced rsync command in move_file() function:
+  - Added --preallocate option to improve performance and reduce fragmentation
+  - Added --hard-links option to preserve hard links during file transfers
+- Updated README to reflect new rsync options

+### v0.91

+- Simplified permission handling in the move_file() function
+- Updated rsync command to use --perms option for explicit permission preservation
+  - Now using --mkpath to resolve issues with base path not existing on destination
+- Deprecated USER, GROUP, FILE_CHMOD, and DIR_CHMOD settings from config.yml
+- Updated README

 ### v0.88